renatco/cf-vagrant-installer/README.md

 ```
 # shell into the VM if you are not already there
 vagrant ssh
+cd /vagrant

 # Take a look if all Cloud Foundry components are up
-initctl list | grep cf-
+./status.sh

 # Start Cloud Foundry
-sudo initctl start cf
+./start.sh

 # Also, to stop:
-sudo initctl stop cf
+./stop.sh
 ```

 ## Test Your New Cloud Foundry (v2) Instance

-> This has to be done inside the VM.
-Also, CF must be up and running
+> Make sure your CF is up and running

 * Set up your PaaS account
 *
 ```
-cd /vagrant
+# from the directory where you cloned the repo
 rake cf:init_cf_cli
 ```

 * Push a very simple sinatra application
 *
 ```
-cd /vagrant/test/fixtures/apps/sinatra
+cd test/fixtures/apps/sinatra
 cf push
 ```